Learning Multi-resolution Graph Edge Embedding for Discovering Brain Network Dysfunction in Neurological Disorders: Experiments

 \subsection{Experimental Settings}

-\textbf{Performance measures.} We used 3-fold cross validation (CV) to evaluate our model and baselines with unbiased result.
-Evaluation measures were accuracy, weighted precision and weighted recall averaged across the CV.
-We used weighted precision and recall since the class distributions in our datasets were skewed, and these weights were given according to the number of samples in each class.
+\textbf{Evaluation measures.} We used 3-fold cross validation (CV) to evaluate our model and baselines with unbiased results.
+Evaluation measures were accuracy, precision, recall and F1-score averaged across the folds.

-\textbf{Parameters.} In our experiments, we utilized Adam optimizer for back-propagation.
-Our kernel function was defined as $k_s(x) = sx e^{-sx}$ to ensure that the $k()$ behaves as a band-pass filter (i.e., it achieves 0 at the origin), and the total number of scales to derive multi-resolution representation was $|\mathbf{s}|=5$.
-Weights were randomly initialized with Xavier initialization and the scales were uniformly selected between $[0, 2.5]$.
-To avoid overfitting, we used dropout of rate $0.2$. $\ell_{1}$-norm was applied on the first layer of DNN with hyper-parameter $0.0001$ to achieve sparsity. $\ell_{2}$-norm was adopted on scales with hyper-parameter $0.001$.
-The input of DNN module was fixed as 50 and the number of nodes in hidden layers were set to 2000, 128 and 32, respectively.
-Moreover, LeakyReLU activation function was applied on the output of each hidden layer.
-Considering the imbalance property in our datasets, we chose to evenly sample training data from each class during the training process.
-The learning rate of scaling parameters was set to $\gamma_{s} = 0.05$, and that of weight parameters was set to $0.01$.
-For the approximation, the degree of Taylor expansion $K=30$.
+\textbf{Parameters.} The kernel was defined as $k_s(x) = sx e^{-sx}$ to ensure that the $k()$ behaves as a band-pass filter (i.e., it achieves 0 at the origin), and the total number of scales to derive multi-resolution representation was $|\mathbf{s}|=5$.
+Weights were randomly initialized with Xavier initialization and the scales were uniformly selected between $[0.01, 2.5]$.
+The input to DL methods was the flattened $\mathcal{L}_{s}$ and the number of hidden units was set to 256.
+LeakyReLU activation function with negative slope 0.2 and batch normalization were applied to hidden units. $\ell_{1}$-norm was applied on the first layer of DNN with hyper-parameter $\theta_1 0.0001$ to achieve sparsity. $\ell_{2}$-norm was adopted on scales with hyper-parameter $\theta_2 0.001$.
+The learning rate of scale parameters was set to $r_{s} = 0.01$, and that of weight parameters was set to $r_{W} = 0.001$.
+The $\gamma$ for focal loss was set to 2.

-{\bf Baselines.} We used Support Vector Machine with an RBF kernel (RBF-SVM), Logistic regression (LR), graph kernel methods (i.e., Shortest Path (SP) \cite{borgwardt2005shortest} and Weisfeiler-Lehman (WL) \cite{shervashidze2011weisfeiler}) with SVM, and two deep learning frameworks (i.e., graph2vec \cite{narayanan2017graph2vec} and Dynamic Graph CNN (DGCNN) \cite{dgcnn}) as baselines to compare performances with our MGNN.
-To deal with the problem of imbalanced dataset, the training dataset was first oversampled using SMOTE~\cite{chawla2002smote} before fed into baseline methods.
-If the method required node features, degree was used as the node feature.
+{\bf Baselines.} We used SVM with RBF kernel, Logistic regression (LR), DNN, graph kernel (Shortest Path (SP)) with SVM, and several state-of-the-art graph learning frameworks (i.e., graph2vec \cite{narayanan2017graph2vec} and DGCNN \cite{dgcnn}, and GCN \cite{kipf2016semi}) as baselines for comparisons.
+For SVMs, we used Principal Component Analysis (PCA) with the rank of 10 to perform dimension reduction otherwise the models predicted all test samples as a single class with poor precision and recall.
+Node degree was used as node feature if a method required one.